17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Aspen Highlands

-The lesser known of the Aspen mountains, Aspen Highlands is another Colorado hot spot for winter sports enthusiasts.
-Fewer crowds mean more wild wilderness all to yourself.
+The lesser-known of the Aspen mountains, Aspen Highlands is another Colorado hotspot for more intermediate and advanced winter sports enthusiasts.
+With fewer crowds than at nearby Snowmass, you can enjoy more wilderness all to yourself.

 Aspen Highlands

-Try the advanced slopes of Temerity or the other 84 miles of trails.
+If your skiing skills are a little stronger than ours, try the advanced slopes of Temerity or the other 84 miles of trails.
 Get tips and tricks from local pros with guided experiences, or take on the backcountry terrain of the Highland Bowl on your own.
-The hike to the peak is more than worth it, and its 270 acres of 35- to 48-degree runs are some of the steepest in the state.
+The hike to the peak is more than worth it, and its 270 acres of 35- to 48-degree runs are some of the steepest in Colorado.

-On your visit to Aspen Highlands, take a minute to wonder at the fantastic views of the Maroon Bell landscape from the top.
+On your visit to Aspen Highlands, we recommend taking a minute to wonder at the fantastic views of the Maroon Bells landscape from the top.
+The views here are absolutely epic!

 Silver Queen Gondola